 The best way to be sure that you, your company, and your employees are covered when driving for the business is to clarify with your insurance agent any and all situations that could arise.

-Have questions about your coverage needs?Talk to an Agent
+Have questions about your coverage needs?Get a Free Quote

 Are part-time employees and subcontractors covered by my policy?

 In most cases, yes, part-time employees and subcontractors fall under the coverage offered by your professional liability insurance policy.
 Be sure to clarify that this is in your policy when you get a quote.

 Is malpractice insurance considered professional liability?

 Yes, professional liability insurance goes by many names, but it is generally the same concept across industries.
 Other titles may be malpractice, E&O, and professional indemnity.